- John Woo

 Woo, along with a trifecta of screenwriters, revisits what for Eastern audiences is a familiar tale told again and again in various films, histories, comic books, and television series throughout Asia.
 Chinese literature offers the most enduring of these accounts, a tome by fourteenth-century author Luo Guanzhong called Romance of the Three Kingdoms.
 Woo’s version comes in the form of two separate films that take up more than four hours, though stateside audiences aren’t privy to the entire diptych experience.
 Magnolia Films has only imported a heavily cut 148-minute version, so anyone hoping for the as-it-was-meant-to-be-seen screening will probably have to wait until home video.

-Woo’s action, although the main draw for audiences, remains the film’s most unsatisfying feature.
+Woo’s action, although the main draw for some audiences, remains the film’s most unsatisfying feature.
 Epic though the setting and scope may be, this is still a John Woo film, unfortunately.
 Meaning gunplay and slow-motion bullets are just replaced with swordplay and slow-mo spears flying through the air.
 Instead of doves emerging from behind his hero, Woo has CGI carrier pigeons lift messages across vast expanses.
 Battle scenes have large scale appeal and the costumes, designed by art director Tim Yip, are beautiful.
 But the presentation is overedited, choppy, and certainly not graceful; there’s also a redundant amount of fade-ins and fade-outs.
 Long battle scenes and dialogue predominantly about battle strategy are coupled by computer-generated armies from a bird’s eye view, and the same for computer-generated boats during the river scenes.
 It’s all set to a corny epic score by Japanese composer Taro Iwashiro.

 Admittedly, this review is a reaction to the shorter cut, so perhaps the original Chinese cut contains something that this version is missing.
 Perhaps the editing missteps and slightly exaggerated tone all make sense over four hours.
 Perhaps the epic movie clichés are lost inside the longer version’s length.
 But it’s not likely.
 Red Cliff wasn’t moving, though it had every potential to be; all the right elements were in place, but once again Woo’s direction fails to retain a sense of uniformity.
 No matter how you cut it, the film’s director hasn’t recovered the talent he had so long ago.
 After years of being dissatisfied by Woo’s work, this latest disappointment comes as no surprise.